cdeccio/digital-emblem/prototype/README.md

 ## Workflow

+> [!NOTE]
- ____NOTE: Since the original workflow section was written, it was determined that the requestor would publish a TLSA record referring to an EE-cert signed by the approver (CA) in-lieu of a signed TXT record.____
+> **Since the original workflow section was written, it was determined that the requestor would publish a TLSA record referring to an EE-cert signed by the approver (CA) in-lieu of a signed TXT record.**
- __In light of this, the workflow is currently undegoing several changes [listed below](#pending-changes-to-the-workflow)__
+> **In light of this, the workflow is currently undegoing several changes [listed below](#pending-changes-to-the-workflow).**

 ![](assets/acme-workflow-general.svg)

 1. Publish the approver's domain in a TLSA record.
 The data of the TLSA record will be a certificate containing the approver's public key and signed by their private key.
 2. ~~Requester sends their domain and justification to receive and display the emblem~~
 3. ~~Approver generates a nonce and signs the nonce and requester domain~~